Nivesh-2/todo-react-application/README.md

 - Download this repo in you system, then open the terminal in the folder of the project
 - Then, run "npm start"

-## Wanted to check the applciation
+## Wanted to check the application
 - Check this out: https://todo-application-react-1.herokuapp.com/

 ## Intructions for running the application